Angular power spectra of anisotropic stochastic gravitational wave background: developing statistical methods and analyzing data from ground-based detectors: Introduction

 \section{Introduction}

-While more than ninety compact binary coalescences are being cataloged~\cite{GWTC3,OGC4}, the search for other kinds of GW sources is continuing with great enthusiasm.
+While more than 90 compact binary coalescences are being cataloged~\cite{GWTC3,OGC4}, the search for other kinds of gravitational wave (GW) sources is continuing with great enthusiasm.
 The stochastic gravitational wave background is one of the potential sources for detection in the coming years with the network of ground-based GW observatories.
 The observed rates of compact binary mergers suggest that the dominant contribution to this background will likely be from the superposition of signals from such mergers throughout the Universe~\cite{Regimbau_2011,Regimbau:2022mdu}.
-Along with the mergers of black holes and neutron stars, many different sources will contribute to the astrophysical SGWB, e.g., inspiralling binaries, supernovae explosions, and spinning neutron stars.
+Along with the mergers of black holes and neutron stars, many different sources will contribute to the astrophysical stochastic gravitational wave background (SGWB), e.g., inspiraling binaries, supernova explosions, and spinning neutron stars.

 It has been shown that the energy flux from all astrophysical sources (resolved and unresolved) is not constant across the sky and depends on the direction of observation~\cite{Jenkins:2018lvb,2014PhRvD..89h4076M,PhysRevLett.120.231101, jenkins_sakell_cbc_anisotropy,2012PhRvD..86j4007R,2013PhRvD..87d2002W,2013PhRvD..87f3004L,PhysRevD.96.103019,Capurri_2021,PhysRevD.101.103513}.
 Several factors result in such anisotropies: the specific distribution of astrophysical SGWB sources, anisotropy accumulated along the line-of-sight, gravitational lensing, redshift-space distortions, and dipole anisotropy induced by the observer's peculiar velocity.
 The stochastic directional radiometer search can provide information on the angular content of the SGWB in the form of a skymap (pixel basis) or its spherical harmonic (SpH) coefficients.
 The anisotropic SGWB search is expected to be powerful in identifying and characterizing the individual contributors to the total stochastic background~\cite{Cusin_2022,PhysRevD.106.082005}.